 Various factors, including external factors beyond the control of NZFBF, might necessitate material changes to the Closing Rates.
 Subscribers and stakeholders of Closing Rates should have robust fallback provisions in place in the event of material change or cessation of the Closing Rates.
-For example, cessation can be invoked by the NZFBF if they believe they are no longer in a position to calculate and publish Closing Rates and/or the benchmark is no longer representative.
+For example, cessation can be invoked by NZFBF if they believe they are no longer in a position to calculate and publish Closing Rates and/or the benchmark is no longer representative.

 Other entities within New Zealand can also invoke the cessation of the Closing Rates if they believe NZFBF is not in a position to calculate and publish Closing Rates and/or the benchmark is no longer representative.
-For example, the FMA or the RBNZ.
+For example, the New Zealand Financial Markets Authority or the Reserve Bank of New Zealand.
 These procedures do not refer to their actions or procedures.

 Prior to cessation, notice will be provided to the necessary stakeholders and subscribers that there were issues pertaining to the calculation and publication of the Closing Rates.
-However, if cessation was to occur, NZFBF would notify:
+However, if cessation was to occur NZFBF would notify: